Skip to main content

 Evolving Communication

-Children in the '90s communicated via landline phones and required permission to call friends.
+In the '90s, children communicated via landline phones and needed permission to call friends.
 Today, kids use smartphones for instant messaging, fostering constant connectivity but increasing pressure and potential risks.

 Balancing Technology and Play